 File an Open Records Request: Requests for public records maintained by Office of Emergency Management may be made in person at the Sheriff's Office, by U.S. mail, by phone or by email.
 File an Open Records Request.

 M. Riccardo Colella, DO, MPH, FACEP, Medical Director

-The Emergency Medical Services Division is responsible for the continuing education and credentialing of approximately 500 active paramedics in the County EMS System; administering the protocols and standards of care delivered by those paramedics, under medical direction provided in partnership with the Medical College of Wisconsin’s Department of Emergency Medicine; ensuring quality by conducting non-punitive randomized checks and maintaining data repository that contains HIPAA-compliant patient care records; and delivering emergency medical care to attendees of the Milwaukee County Zoo, BMO Harris Bradley Center and UWM Panther Arena.
+The Emergency Medical Services Division is responsible for the continuing education and credentialing of approximately 500 active paramedics in the County EMS System; administering the protocols and standards of care delivered by those paramedics, under medical direction provided in partnership with the Medical College of Wisconsin’s Department of Emergency Medicine; ensuring quality by conducting non-punitive randomized checks and maintaining data repository that contains HIPAA-compliant patient care records; and delivering emergency medical care to attendees of the Milwaukee County Zoo, Fiserv Forum and UWM Panther Arena.
 Through its Emergency Medical Services Division, OEM meets the statutory obligations of Milwaukee County Ordinance Chapter 97: Emergency Medical Services.